juliangruber/node-leveled/README.md

 A js-style LevelDB binding for node.

-## Features

-* sync and async methods, except for the constructor, which opens the db syncronously
-* `put/del` operations are batched automatically since _LevelDB_ only supports one write at a time.
-That makes inserting way faster (see benchmarks)
-* `get` operations are always concurrent
-* the datatype is plain strings, support for buffers and other formats may be added
+The datatype is plain strings, support for buffers and other formats may be added.

 ## Usage